 While afforestation is vital in restoring biogeochemical cycling of carbon, oxygen and nutrients among the atmosphere, improperly done, it can have catastrophic impacts on the biodiversity of the region.
 In the case of the afforestation of the Annya Forest with Tasmanian Blue Gum, the intrusive characteristics of the species inhibited native species from growing.
 Native animals of the region relied on the native trees for food, shelter, moisture and warmth, thus their destruction had devastating impacts on the biodiversity of the region, leaving many native animals displaced and facing extinction.

 The Annya Forest is home to some of Australia’s most adorable native animals.
-I mean look at these cuties!
+Look at these cuties!

 The Long Nosed Potoroo and the Southern Brown Bandicoot are just some of the many native animals that call the Annya Forest home.
 From food sources, to shelter the livelihood of these native animals is completely reliant on their unique home.
 Unfortunately, the Southern Brown Bandicoot have suffered a number of local extinctions over the past decade as a result of the deforestation and uninhabitable reforestation of the region.

-The Myamyn Lowland Conservation Project is eligible to acquire Australian Biodiversity units.
-An Australia Biodiversity unit is equal to 1.5 m2 of government-accredited, permanently protected Australian vegetation.
+The Myamyn Lowland Conservation Project is eligible to acquire Australian Biodiversity Units.
+An Australian Biodiversity Unit is equal to 1.5 m2 of government-accredited, permanently protected Australian vegetation.